skilesare/immortality/the_pattern_language/bnk_everyone_is_a_bank.md

 For example.
 Say a citizen has $100.
 The reserve rate is 90%.
 The issuance rate is 20%.
 The citizen will have 10% of his funds automatically moved into his 'bank' partition, and it will be protected from demurrage.
 In addition, the loan pool will now have $12 available for loan.

 What will the interest rate and terms of these loans be?
 We expect rates to trend toward zero for short term loans.
-If Silvio Gessells theory of demurrage is correct, the charging of interest for loans should be unnecessary.
+If Silvio Gesell's theory of demurrage is correct, the charging of interest for loans should be unnecessary.

 If money is 'free' won't there be a run on the bank for it?
 Won't the market bid up the cost of this money so that interest is required?